Talent Profile: L’Marr Ffrench

-Also, the attitude of everyone involved in AE, is about positivity and striving for success.
+Also, the attitude of everyone involved in Arrival Education, is about positivity and striving for success.
 For example, sharing what has went well, what hasn’t gone well.
 It reminds you that everyone is human and we all go through our trials and tribulations, but how we tackle these barriers is what defines us at AE.

 What are you doing now?
 What are your hopes for your future?

 Recently I've finished my course in computer science.
 Whilst studying, I have been working in a number of roles, which led me to my current job at Royal Mail.
 I will be using the funds earned to achieve new IT certificates and coaching licences.